Introduction

 Cement Bags Required Per Square Foot

-For quick estimation, civil engineers often use a simple thumb rule to estimate cement requirements for house construction.
+For quick estimation, engineers often follow a simple rule when calculating cement requirements.

 General thumb rule: